GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 <sec:active_ssl:results:impact_of_ssl_model>

 The upstream static #acr("SSL") model features is a core part of the #acr("ASSL") pipeline.
-The quality of #doa spectra it provides plays a significant impact role in the final performance of the method.
+The quality of #doa spectra it provides plays a significant role in the final performance of the method.
-Hence, to isolate the behavior of the #acr("ASSL") method itself, two scenarios are compared.
+Hence, two scenarios are compared to isolate the behavior of the #acr("ASSL") method itself.
 On the one hand, the neural network implemented and trained in @sec:ssl:multi_source predicts the #doa spectra $hat(o)_t$ from the listened audio.
-This scenario is the more realistic and unites all the developed blocks into a single end-to-end pipeline.
+// PREVIOUSLY: This scenario is the most realistic as it can be used directly and unites all the developed blocks into a single end-to-end pipeline.
+This scenario is the most realistic as it can be used directly in a real-world scenario and does not rely on an oracle.
 On the other hand, the #acr("ASSL") framework is also evaluated directly using the ground truth spectra $o_t$.
 Here, the potential of our method can be explored under ideal conditions.